EPA Announces 2018 Annual Superfund Accomplishments | US EPA

 EPA Announces 2018 Annual Superfund Accomplishments

-WASHINGTON — Today, the U.S. Environmental Protection Agency (EPA) is releasing Superfund’s annual report covering major accomplishments and environmental progress during fiscal year 2018.
+DENVER– Today, the U.S. Environmental Protection Agency (EPA) is releasing Superfund’s annual report covering major accomplishments and environmental progress during fiscal year 2018.
 The Superfund program is a top priority for EPA under President Trump, and the agency is making great strides in accelerating sites through remediation and back to productive use.
-As detailed in the report, communities across the country are benefiting from these efforts.
+As detailed in the report, communities across the country are benefitting from these efforts.

 “We are proud to report that in Fiscal Year 2018 EPA deleted all or part of 22 sites from the National Priorities List, the largest number of deletions in one year since 2005,” said EPA Administrator Andrew Wheeler.
 “By renewing and elevating our focus on Superfund under President Trump, we are accelerating cleanups, returning sites to productive reuse, and revitalizing communities across the country.”